swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 }
 ```

-However, these two APIs diff in the severity of the problem they post for memory safety: `wrapper` has an unsafe type in its interface, so any use of `wrapper` is fundamentally unsafe.
+However, these two APIs differ in the severity of the problem they pose for memory safety: `wrapper` has an unsafe type in its interface, so any use of `wrapper` is fundamentally unsafe.
 However, `MyType` itself can encapsulate the memory-unsafe behavior within a safe API., The `MyType.checksum` operation is actually safe for clients to use.
 Marking it as `@unsafe` is therefore undesirable, because it (incorrectly) forces clients to treat this as an unsafe API, causing unnecessary extra work and deluting the value of correctly-identified unsafe APIs.

 One option would be for the author of module `C` to simply ignore the memory-safety warnings produced within its body, which will have the effect of encapsulating the unsafe behavior, but would make it harder to ensure that all unsafe behavior has been accounted for in that module.
 Another option would be to factor this code into a separate module that doesn't enable strict safety checking, but this is a fairly heavyweight solution.